Patient's Query

 Welcome to icliniq.com.

-These medicines are given for acute coronary syndromes.
-Please send me ECG so that I can guide you accordingly that what to do next.
-Please tell about the age of patient, symptoms, and any blood tests performed.
+These medicines are prescribed for acute coronary syndromes.
+Please send me the ECG (electrocardiogram) so I can guide you on the next steps.
+Additionally, please provide your age, symptoms, and details of any blood tests that have been performed.

 I have attached the file.